clement1998/Opt_ML_project/README.md

 # Opt_ML_project

-Project in Optimization for Machine Learning made by Loïc Signer and Clément Barbier on:
+Project in Optimization for Machine Learning made by Loïc Signer and Clément Barbier on: How to achieve large batch size training of a DNN with SGD by adjusting hyperparameters?

 ## Structure